 Most likely you have limited shelf space, but are tired of bending down to determine what shoes to wear.
 Luckily, there are so many space-saving shoe organizers out there.

-An over-the-door shoe rack makes your door the perfect place to store shoes, accessories, or both.
-They also sell cloth vertical organizing systems that house one pair of shoes per cubby that hang on clothing rods.
-These can not only hold your shoes but also work as a divider.
+An over-the-door shoe rack is an excellent way to utilize your door for storing shoes, accessories, or both.
+There are also cloth vertical organizing systems available, which feature cubbies designed to hold one pair of shoes each and hang on clothing rods.
+These systems can serve dual purposes, not only keeping your shoes organized but also acting as a helpful divider.

 What Order to Hang Clothes in Closet

-You should now be left with hang-able, day-to-day items that you wear most often.
-Whether you’re organizing your closet by color or silhouette, try to save the front and middle of your closet for clothes you wear most often.
+Now that you’ve sorted through everything, you should be left with your go-to, everyday items.
+Whether you’re organizing your closet by color or silhouette, try to keep the front and center of your closet reserved for the clothes you wear most frequently.

 So, if you’re a bleary-eyed, sleep-drunkard in the morning, show yourself some mercy and hang your work clothes at the front of your closet.
 If this forces your color pattern to shift a little, then so be it.